Which city is cheaper, Prague or Copenhagen?

 Prague is fantastic couple's destination with fun and romantic activities.
 Whether you're enjoy beautiful architecture, historical buildings, or a night out drinking, this city makes a great stop for a couple's vacation.

-Many backpackers visit Copenhagen.
+Copenhagen is a very popular city for backpackers and budget travelers.
 While the city is expensive, there are still plenty of free things to do like simply wandering the neighborhoods.
 The city has a relaxed and friendly vibe that will almost make you forget all of the money you're spending.

-Prague is a very popular place to visit for students.
+Prague is a very popular city for students.
 If you're studying abroad and want a cultural city with a young and fun vibe, the this is among the best.

-Visitors will find public transit in both Copenhagen and Prague.
+Visitors will find fantastic public transit in both Copenhagen and Prague.

 Copenhagen has a great public transit system.
 There are metros, s-trains, waterbuses, and regular buses available.